mister-josuecedeno/edabit/README.md

 # Edabit Coding Challenges

 All previous code examples can be found under my profile in Edabit.
-This migration os code starts at Day 100+.
+This migration of code starts at Day 100+.

 ## Very Easy